 You may be in a situation where you work for 4 days at 10 hours each day.
 When you take paid sick time within this kind of schedule, you need to be paid at least for 2 hours.
 According to the law, employees can determine how much PTO they take off, as long as this applies.

 An example can help illustrate this point.
-Let’s say you accrued 10 hours of paid time off or PTO.
+Let’s say you accrued 10 hours.
 You would have the ability to ask for payment for all of those hours.
 If you made the decision to take off less paid sick time than that, you get paid for the time you took off.
 You would have to take off at least two hours if you take paid sick time.
 This is in the case of employers having the 2 hours minimum rule in place.

 Let’s take a look at another example.
 You may work an unusual work schedule, getting sick at some point for 3 days.
 If you had already accrued 24 hours (3 work days) of pay, that is what the payout will be for.
 If you accrued 30 hours of paid sick time, you have to get paid for either 30 hours or 3 work days.